10 Best Lunch Coolers & Boxes for Construction Workers – Reviews & Guide

 The Arctic Zone Titan Deep Freeze Zipperless Cooler has a radiant heat barrier that reflects heat, where most coolers absorb it.
 This allows the cooler to work less and keep food cooler.
 Its “flip-open” zipperless lid gives you quick access to your contents within and includes a removable SmartShelf.

 While it is advertised that it can hold ice for up to two full days, this is not the case.
-It has been found to allow ice to melt over no more than 6 or 7 hours.
+It has been found to allow ice to melt over no more than six or seven hours.
 And the plastic liner is very cheap, easily broken with minimal force.
 For a rough and ready cooler, this one lacks that heavy-duty appeal.

 9. IceMule 1005 Waterproof Leak Proof Backpack Cooler